aryan23f3001987/Hack_Odisha/readme.md

 ## 🔮 Future Enhancements

--📸 Image-Based Crop Disease Detection
+-📸 Image-Based Crop Disease Detection/n
 Implement an AI-powered system where farmers can upload images of their crops, and the bot will analyze them to identify diseases, nutrient deficiencies, and provide actionable recommendations for treatment.
 -📱 Mobile App Development
 Launch a mobile application to give farmers convenient access to all features on-the-go, including crop recommendations, weather updates, and personalized guidance.